adityakamath/akros2/docs/design.md

 5. Test individual subsystems before full launch
 6. Launch robot with `bringup` and control with `control` in separate terminals

 ## Notes

 - Launch `control` and `camera` separately due to timing issues
 - Use `js_ext:=True` when micro-ROS firmware is running
-- Remote mesh paths work in RViz/Foxglove but may not work in Unity
-- Foxglove Bridge is preferred over ROSBridge for performance
 - Steam Deck requires Distrobox with Ubuntu 22.04 container